Characters of the Marvel Cinematic Universe: A–L: Cassie Lang

-Cassie Lang as she appeared on the MCU films: Abby Ryder Fortson (left) as a child on Ant-Man and Ant-Man and the Wasp, Emma Fuhrmann (middle) as a teenager on Avengers: Endgame, and Kathryn Newton (right) as a young adult on Ant-Man and the Wasp: Quantumania.
+Cassie Lang as she appeared in the MCU films: Abby Ryder Fortson (left) as a child in Ant-Man and Ant-Man and the Wasp, Emma Fuhrmann (middle) as a teenager in Avengers: Endgame, and Kathryn Newton (right) as a young adult in Ant-Man and the Wasp: Quantumania and Avengers: Doomsday.

-Cassandra "Cassie" Lang (portrayed by Abby Ryder Fortson in Ant-Man and Ant-Man and the Wasp, Emma Fuhrmann in Avengers: Endgame, and Kathryn Newton in Ant-Man and the Wasp: Quantumania) is the daughter of Maggie and Scott Lang.
+Cassandra "Cassie" Lang (portrayed by Abby Ryder Fortson in Ant-Man and Ant-Man and the Wasp, Emma Fuhrmann in Avengers: Endgame, and Kathryn Newton in Ant-Man and the Wasp: Quantumania and Avengers: Doomsday) is the daughter of Maggie and Scott Lang.
 Her parents eventually divorce based on her father's criminal activity and her mother forms a relationship with police officer Jim Paxton.
 In 2015, she is held hostage by Darren Cross / Yellowjacket and then learns her father is Ant-Man.
 In 2018, she expresses interest in being her father's partner and meets Hope van Dyne.
 She then survives the Blip and lives five years without her father, becoming a teenager.
 In 2023, she is reunited with her father.
 With interest in the Quantum Realm, Cassie works with Hank Pym and van Dyne to build a quantum satellite as well as her own purple version of an "Ant-Man" suit.
 In 2026, she shows her satellite to her father, but it gets hacked and she, her father, van Dyne, Janet van Dyne, and Pym are sucked into the Quantum Realm.
 There, she and her father learn about the multiverse and face Kang the Conqueror, as well as meeting Cross again, now as M.O.D.O.K.

-As of 2025, the character has appeared in four projects: the films Ant-Man, Ant-Man and the Wasp, Avengers: Endgame, and Ant-Man and the Wasp: Quantumania.
+As of 2026, the character has appeared in five projects: the films Ant-Man, Ant-Man and the Wasp, Avengers: Endgame, and Ant-Man and the Wasp: Quantumania.
+She will return in the film Avengers: Doomsday.

 Scott Lang / Ant-Man

 Lang family

 Maggie (portrayed by Judy Greer) is the former wife of Scott Lang, the mother of Cassie Lang and the wife of Jim Paxton (portrayed by Bobby Cannavale) who is a police officer in the San Francisco Police Department.
 Maggie met Scott Lang, the man who would become her husband, and fell in love with him despite knowing his past criminal activities.
 Lang supported her husband unconditionally until she became pregnant with their daughter, Cassandra.
 After Cassie's birth, Lang made Scott promise he would leave his criminal lifestyle behind, even though he claimed he was only stealing from crooks.

-As of 2025, the characters have appeared in two projects: the films Ant-Man and Ant-Man and the Wasp.
+As of 2026, the characters have appeared in two projects: the films Ant-Man and Ant-Man and the Wasp.